fvlgnn/timbrapp-extension/README.md

 ### Privacy

-Your privacy is a priority.
-TimbrApp Extension is designed with user privacy in mind:
+**Your privacy is a priority!** TimbrApp Extension is designed with user privacy in mind:

+*   **Local Data:** All settings and data necessary for TimbrApp Extension to function are saved locally within your browser.
+No information is transmitted or shared with anyone!
 *   **No data collection:** The extension does not collect any personal data, nor information about your browsing activity.
 *   **No external services:** TimbrApp does not use remote services or scripts for its operation.
 *   **No data transmission:** The extension does not transmit any information to third parties.